kystyn/java/pipeline/README.md

 ## Workflow

-- Manager creates pipeline and calls Reader.run().
+- Manager creates pipeline by adding producers to consumers and vice versa.
+- Producer asks Consumer's acceptable types, if it cannot provide data in one of specified types, it sets error status.
+- Manager calls Reader.run().
-- Reader reads blocks in loop.
+- Reader reads blocks in loop, it now acts as Producer.
 - Producer
    1. Prepare result data
    2. consumer.loadDataFrom(this) &mdash;
    consumer checks producer's status and loads data if OK.
-   `Status is OK if and only if get() output contains value`.
-   Producer should return some type from consumer's acceptable type list or ```empty``` if it can't.
    3. consumer.run()
-   4. Consumer becomes producer.
+   4. consumer becomes producer.

 ## Requirements